julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, May 14, 2025.
+Thursday, May 15, 2025.
 Quote of the day:

-> "It is not length of life, but depth of life." - Ralph Waldo Emerson
+> "A man's got to take a lot of punishment to write a really funny book." - Ernest Hemingway